-So what exactly is a dental implant, you may ask?
-It’s a synthetic tooth root that’s crafted from titanium and closely resembles a small post.
+A dental implant is a synthetic tooth root that’s crafted from titanium and closely resembles a small post.
 This new “root” is surgically placed into the jawbone, where the tissue will gradually surround it and form a strong bond through a process known as osseointegration.
-As a result, implants successfully prevent jawbone loss and help patients maintain lifelong oral health much more successfully.
+As a result, dental implants successfully prevent jawbone loss and help patients maintain lifelong oral health.

 Whether you have a single gap in your smile or are on the brink of losing a full arch of natural teeth, dental implants may be the ideal solution for attractive, long-lasting replacement.
 We offer several custom styles of restorations that can be matched to your specific circumstances and preferences: